EmixamPP/linux-enable-ir-emitter/docs/manual-build.md

     ```

 3. Setup the build:
-    * If you built the dependecies using the previous step:
+    * If you built the dependencies using the previous step:
     ```
     meson setup build --prefer-static --pkg-config-path=$(find .github -name "pkgconfig")
     ```